-To this objective, we focus on a group of insults that modify the proliferation and function of neural stem cells, resulting in the presence of abnormal neurons, circuits and cellular alterations associated with neurodegeneration and cognitive impairment.
+To this objective, we focus on a group of damaging insults that modify the proliferation and function of neural stem cells, resulting in the presence of abnormal neurons and circuits, and cellular alterations in the hippocampus.

 Our central hypothesis is that a group of common brain-damaging insults such as concussions and head injuries, stroke, epileptic seizures, chronic stress, neuroinflammation, neurodegeneration, aging, et cetera, modify the proliferation capacity and other key biological functions in neural stem cells present in the adult brain, thereby contributing to the cellular changes associated with brain disease and affecting cognition.

 We use a “multi-omics” approach based on transcriptomics, proteomics, microRNA profiling and single-cell RNA sequencing techniques that allow us to characterize specific gene expression profiles in neural stem cells, associated with brain-damaging insults.